nupurkapoor/spa-todo-backbonejs-parse/helper-docs/backbonejs-supporting-notes.md

 }
 */`

 Wait WHAT!!!!!
 How can this be?
-Even though validation has raised an error, why are the attributes still changed?
+Even though validation has raised an error, why did the attributes still change?
 Well, as Backbone.js does not copy model attributes; it simply returns whatever you’re asking for.
-So, as you might guess, if you ask for an object, you will get a reference to that object, and any manipulation to that object will directly manipulate the actual object in the model.(womp womp)
+So, as you might guess, if you ask for an object, you will get a reference to that object, and any manipulation to that object will directly manipulate the actual object in the model.. womp womp..